Find the Best Tankless Water Heater Repair Services Near You

 Gas Control Valve (Gas Tankless Water Heaters)

-The gas control valve regulates the flow of fuel in a gas tankless water heater.
+The gas control valve regulates the flow of gas to the burner in a gas tankless water heater.
 It is responsible for turning the gas on and off when the unit is activated or deactivated.

 Venting System